Australia expects to receive AstraZeneca's COVID-19 vaccine within months | Health

 The CSL vaccine is due to begin second stage clinical trials in late 2020, meaning the earliest it could hit the market would be mid-2021.
 Should both vaccines pass clinical trials, Australia will spend A$1.7 billion ($1.24 billion) for a total of nearly 85 million doses, Morrison said.

-The agreement came as Australia's Victoria state said 41 cases of COVID-19 have been detected in the past 24 hours, the lowest single-day rise since June 26.
+The agreement came as Australia reported its lowest one-day rise in new COVID-19 cases since June 26, with 45 infections in the past 24 hours, 41 of which were recorded in Victoria state.
 Australia's second most populous state has been the epicentre of a second wave, and now accounts for about 75% of the country's 26,320 cases and 90% of its 762 deaths.

 The southeastern state on Sunday extended a hard lockdown in its capital Melbourne until Sept.
 28 as the daily infection rates had declined more slowly than hoped.
 JOB LOSSES